Skip to content

 Which professions qualify?

-The most commonly recognised professions include doctors, dentists, veterinary surgeons, solicitors, barristers, chartered accountants, architects, surveyors, and actuaries.
-Some lenders extend professional terms to airline pilots, engineers, and senior public sector roles.
+The professions lenders recognise most often are doctors, dentists, veterinary surgeons, solicitors, barristers, chartered accountants, architects, surveyors and actuaries.
+A number of lenders stretch professional terms further, to airline pilots, engineers and senior public sector roles.

 Higher income multiples

-The biggest advantage of a professional mortgage is typically the income multiple.
-Where standard lenders cap borrowing at 4 to 4.5 times income, professional mortgage products may offer 5, 5.5, or even 6 times income.
-On a £60,000 salary, that is the difference between borrowing £270,000 and £360,000.
+The income multiple is usually where a professional mortgage earns its keep.
+A standard lender tends to cap borrowing at 4 to 4.5 times your income, whereas a professional product might stretch to 5, 5.5 or even 6 times.
+On a £60,000 salary that is the gap between borrowing £270,000 and £360,000, which changes what you can realistically buy.

 How to apply

-Applying for a professional mortgage follows the same general process as a standard mortgage.
-You will need proof of income, identification, bank statements, and details of the property you want to buy.
-For professionals, you may also need evidence of your qualification or professional body membership.
+Applying for a professional mortgage runs along much the same lines as any other mortgage.
+You will need proof of income, identification, bank statements and the details of the property you want to buy.
+On top of that, most lenders will ask for evidence of your qualification or your membership of a professional body.

-A broker who specialises in professional mortgages can present your application to the lenders most likely to offer enhanced terms.
-They will know which lenders are lending competitively for your specific profession and circumstances.
+A broker who works with professional mortgages regularly can put your application in front of the lenders most likely to offer enhanced terms.
+They will already know who is pricing competitively for your profession and your particular situation, which saves you approaching lenders that were never going to say yes.

 Written and reviewed by